< /> < /> < /> < />

 It’s not about depriving yourself of the foods you love or obsessing over how many calories are in every bite.
 Instead, it’s about tuning in to your body’s hunger and fullness cues and making mindful choices about the amount of food you eat [1].

-Imagine portion control as a gentle guide, helping you enjoy a balanced plate while still working towards reaching your weight loss goals.
+Imagine portion control as a gentle guide, helping you build a balanced plate while still moving towards your weight loss goals.

-By controlling portions, you can still enjoy your favourite meals, but in a way that aligns with your journey towards a healthier you.
+By being mindful of portions, you can still enjoy your favourite meals in a way that supports your journey to a healthier you.

 • Serving size: A serving size is a standardised measurement often used on food labels.
 It’s a helpful snapshot that tells you what’s in a set amount of food — think half a cup of pasta or a single slice of bread.
 This information is designed to help you understand the calories, nutrients, and other key details in a typical serving.